suyash07/suyash07/README.md

 - 👋 Hi, I’m @suyash07
 - 👀 I’m passionate about Data Analytics
-- 🌱 I’m recently graduated with Masters in Data Anlytics and Information Systems from Utah State University.
+- 🌱 I’m recently graduated with Masters in Data Analytics and Information Systems from Utah State University.
 - 💞️ I’m looking for full-time opportunities starting July 1st 2021.
 Here are some of my academic projects on analytics using python and R.
 - 📫 You can reach out to me at : mhetresuyash7@gmail.com